-- I In the Definitions toolbar, click ??
-Optimization and choose Density Model.
-Only the center part of the channel geometry is needed in the optimization, so you only have to define the feature there. - 2 Select Domain 2 only.
+I In the Definitions toolbar, click ?
+Optimization and choose Topology Optimization> Density Model.

+Only the center part of the channel geometry is needed in the optimization, so you only have to define the feature there.

+2 Select Domain 2 only.

-We use a filter to prevent the checkboard instability for the control variable theta which may otherwise occur.
+Use a filter to prevent a checkerboard instability that may otherwise occur for the control variable theta.

 - 3 In the Settings window for Density Model, locate the Interpolation section. - 4 From the Interpolation type list, choose Darcy. - 5 Locate the Projection section.
-From the Projection type list, choose Hyperbolic tangent projection. - 6 Locate the Interpolation section.
-In the $q{\rm Darcy}$ text field, type 1. - 7 Locate the Control Variable Initial Value section.
-In the θ_0 text field, type 1. - 8 Locate the Control Variable Discretization section.
-From the Element order list, choose Constant.
+From the Projection type list, choose Hyperbolic tangent projection.

+- 6 Locate the Interpolation section.
+In the $q{\text{Darcy}}$ text field, type 1. - 7 Locate the Control Variable Initial Value section.
+In the $\theta_0$ text field, type 1. - 8 Locate the Control Variable Discretization section.
+From the Element order list, choose Constant